hgwhitfield/Knit/docs/README.md

 The Contact Us page is a crucial touchpoint, offering visitors various ways to reach out, ask questions, and get involved.
 Whether it's through an email, or a visit to the shop, this section ensures that the community is just a message away.

 "Knit and Natter with Jan" aims to extend the warmth and camaraderie of Jan's knitting club and shop into the online realm, inviting knitters and crafters to explore, connect, and create, no matter where they are.

 ## User Stories
 I have laid out my user stories as follows:
 As a [type of user], I want [an action] so that [a reason/a value]

 **First Time Visitor Goals**
-1. I want to immediately understand the purpose of the site and be able to tell if this is a website that I want to use.
+1. I want to understand the purpose of the site and be able to tell if this is a website that I want to use within the index page.
 2. I want to be able to easily navigate throughout the website in order to find out the information that I want.
 3. I want to be able to easily contact the shop/club, in order to address any questions that I may have.
 4. I want to feel put at ease before visiting the club that I will be welcomed.
-6. I want to feel put at ease by the site that the business is proffesional and capable of providing me the service I want.
+5. I want to feel put at ease by the site that the business is proffesional and capable of providing me the service I want.

 ## Strategy